JingruGao09/RainFall_Parallel/README.md

 ### TO DO:
   1. Seq Code is extremely slow.
 100 times slower than example output file.
   2. Parallelism to improve the performance.

+## The Project is complete, new version need to be uploaded.